ggold7046/pytorch/README.md

 **On Windows**

-Choose Correct Visual Studio Version.
+Choose the Correct Visual Studio Version.

 PyTorch CI uses Visual C++ BuildTools, which come with Visual Studio Enterprise, Professional, or Community Editions.
-You can also install the build tools from https://visualstudio.microsoft.com/visual-cpp-build-tools/.
-The build tools *do not* come with Visual Studio Code by default.
+The build tools can also be downloaded from https://visualstudio.microsoft.com/visual-cpp-build-tools/.
+The build tools *do not*
+come with Visual Studio Code by default.

 If you want to build legacy python code, please refer to [Building on legacy code and CUDA](https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md#building-on-legacy-code-and-cuda)

 **CPU-only builds**

-In this mode PyTorch computations will run on your CPU, not your GPU
+In this mode, PyTorch computations will run on your CPU, not your GPU

 ```cmd
 conda activate